 In Year 11 it is very important to plan a two-year course to achieve the right mix of preparatory subjects for Year 12.
-You can select VET as well as Level 3 or Level 4 pre-tertiary subjects.
-Where possible choose subjects in areas of study where you have succeeded in the past.
-It is clearly better to take subjects at a level with which you can cope with than to be too ambitious and face a period of frustration and failure.
+You can select VET as well as Level 3 or Level 4 pretertiary subjects.

 You must obtain your TCE to be eligible for an ATAR score and entry into university.